-SAE International (the Society of Automotive Engineers) defines various levels of vehicular autonomy, ranging from level zero (our daily-use utility vehicles) through level five (vehicles requiring no human interaction).
-Currently, we are far from a level five automation since there are many situations with which autonomous vehicles cannot copy.
+SAE International (the Society of Automotive Engineers) established six levels of vehicular autonomy, ranging from level zero — our daily-use utility vehicles — to level five, where vehicles no longer require human input to operate effectively.
+Currently, we are far from a level five automation since there are many situations with which autonomous vehicles cannot yet cope.

 Components of a Self-Driving Car